 If you have a goal on your mind but you don’t know where to start, this one is for you!
 The key to achieving great big goals is breaking them down into manageable chunks.
 If you want to succeed, you must know how to break down complex goals into actionable steps.
 This article outlines a step by step goal setting strategy to turn vague goals into actionable to dos.
 If you’re wondering how to break down big goals so you can actually achieve them, let’s dig in!

 Why should we break down big goals?

 Have you ever thought about starting your own business?

 Or pursuing higher education?

-Or any high level goal that is so big and exciting but at the same time complex and terrifying?
+Or going after any massive goal that is so big and exciting but at the same time complex and terrifying?

 It breaks my heart because those abandoned dreams are parts of us that we aren’t stepping into.
-They are regrets that we are going to have when we’re lying on our deathbeds.
 They are stories we could have told and lessons we could have learned but didn’t…

 As humans, we are capable of achieving incredible things, if we dare to really go for it.